COLLECT OF THE DAY

 POST COMMUNION COLLECT

-through Jesus Christ our Lord.
+through Jesus Christ our Saviour.
 Amen.